-Because temperatures have dropped, it is less stressful on the plants when transplanting.
-The lower temperatures also makes watering and care easier and less frequent.
-They will still need watering until established, but the chore should be less burdensome with the lower temperatures.
-(As always, feel the soil a few inches below the service and if it is dry, water.
+Because temperatures have dropped, transplanting is less stressful on the plants — and on you!
+The lower temperatures make watering easier — plants will still need watering until established.
+In the fall, perhaps once a week will be enough, as opposed to every other day in the heat of the summer.
+Feel the soil a few inches below the service and if it is dry, water.
 It’s always best to water slowly and deeply.
-In the fall, perhaps once a week will be enough, as opposed to every other day in the heat of the summer.)

 Trees, Shrubs, or Perennials — Does it Matter?

 What About Winter?